findonflow/find/Overview.md

 		// get FT information from item
 		let ft = FTRegistry.getFTInfoByTypeIdentifier(item.getFtType().identifier) ?? panic("This FT is not supported by the Find Market yet.
 Type : ".concat(item.getFtType().identifier))
-		self.walletReference = account.borrow<&FungibleToken.Vault>(from: ft.vaultPath) ?? panic("No suitable wallet linked for this account")
+		self.walletReference = account.storage.borrow<&FungibleToken.Vault>(from: ft.vaultPath) ?? panic("No suitable wallet linked for this account")
 	}

 	pre {